a-miah/eng99_CICD/README.md

 # CI/CD

 - CI CD is considered as the backbone of DevOps practices and automation.
-- Faster software builds, customer satisfaction by deploying the app in time
+- Faster software builds, customer satisfaction by deploying the app in time.
+- Small code changes make fault isolation simpler and quicker.

 ## Docker

 - Virtualization platform to containerise your app.
 - Continuous Integration Efficiency with Docker enables you to build a container image and use that same image across every step of the deployment process.
 - A huge benefit of this is the ability to separate non-dependent steps and run them in parallel.
+- Makes it easier to create, deploy and run applications by using containers.
+- Containers allow developers to package up an application with everything it needs, such as libraries and dependencies, and ship it out as as one package.

 ## CI - Continuous Integration